vim-diesel/new-service/README.md

 - What is the purpose of the logs you are building
   - Know the purpose otherwise they get messy
   - Logging everything as insurance policy:
     - Logging is expensive
+    - Logs are noisy
   - Logging in prod should be same as dev
   - No logging levels
-  - Two biggest:
+  - Two biggest points of logs:
   - 1 : ability to maintain, manage, and debug
-  - 2 : store data in logs
+  - 2 : if you store data in logs:
     - If you cant write data to log your service must stop
-    - Downfall of storing data in logs
-High ratio of signal to noise
+    - Downfall of storing data in logs is high ratio of noise to signals

 ## Convenience packages